Home » What we do

-UNHCR in Central Europe works to ensure that asylum-seekers have access to territory, to fair and efficient asylum procedures and to decent reception conditions.
-UNHCR also promotes the effective integration of recognized refugees into their host societies or their resettlement when it is not possible for them to stay in the country where they have first sought refuge.
-In accordance with its mandate, the UN refugee agency also takes an active part in mapping the problem of statelessness in the region and protecting stateless people.
-It lobbies for the development and strengthening of adequate national legal frameworks that tackle the problem and reduce the statelessness.
+UNHCR in Central Europe works to ensure that asylum-seekers have access to territory, fair and efficient asylum procedures, and humane reception conditions.
+UNHCR also promotes the integration of refugees into their host societies, or resettlement someplace else if it is not possible for these people to stay in the country where they first sought refuge.
+The UN refugee agency also works to protect stateless people in the region by lobbying for the development and strengthening of laws to tackle and reduce the problem.

-Learn more on what we do at the links below.
+Learn more about what we do by visiting the links below.

-How UNHCR ensures that asylum-seekers are granted effective access to territory and asylum procedures.
+How UNHCR ensures that asylum-seekers are granted access to territory and asylum procedures.

 How UNHCR as a watchdog over refugee issues promotes basic human rights of refugees and helps states establish asylum structures.

 Why the length of the detention, the hour of the language class or the gender of the doctor matter to UNHCR.
 Learn here.

 Finding a new home and becoming part of the local community.
 See how UNHCR promotes refugee integration.

 A durable solution for those who can neither return home in safety and dignity nor stay in the place of first refuge.
 How UNHCR promotes resettlement.

 A special attention to meet the needs of children, women, elderly people and those with disabilities.
 Read more.